zhinst/zhinst-qcodes/docs/source/first_steps/quickstart.rst

 case for the zhinst-qcodes driver is implemented with the native QCoDeS Parameters, both driver behave the same.
-To be even more precise the zhinst-qcodes forwards all calls (functions, parameters ...) to zhinst-toolkit and has no logic buildin what so ever.
+To be even more precise the zhinst-qcodes forwards all calls (functions, parameters ...) to zhinst-toolkit and has no logic builtin what so ever.

-For the device drivers this means that some device may have additional functionallity provided by zhinst-toolkit. zhinst-qcodes forwards these functionitions.
+For the device drivers this means that some device may have additional functionality provided by zhinst-toolkit. zhinst-qcodes forwards these functionalities.
 Please take a look at the examples in the `zhinst-toolkit examples <https://docs.zhinst.com/zhinst-toolkit/en/latest/examples/index.html>`_ to see a list of all available functions.
 As already mentioned they can be used with the exact same syntax, which also is the case for all the examples from zhinst-toolkit (just replace the imports from zhinst-toolkit with zhinst-qcodes).

-Easy device setup
+Easy Device Setup
 -----------------

 Since QCoDeS by design normally creates device objects directly zhinst-qcodes